The Great Indoors

 A cat’s hunting instinct can threaten the lives of wildlife, such as songbirds, baby bunnies, and other small creatures.
 As proud as your cat may be to have captured her prey, you may not be as thrilled to receive these special “gifts.”
 Furthermore, interactions with local wildlife can also risk injury and infection, which may not be easy to spot right away.
-Plus, your cat is not the only predator out there and can quickly become prey to coyotes, foxes, or birds of prey, all of which have been seen in Hampton Roads.
+Plus, your cat is not the only predator out there and can quickly become prey to coyotes, foxes, or birds of prey, all of which live in Hampton Roads.

 Accident or Injury.

 Animal traps and poisons are often used to target pests, but outdoor cats are susceptible to these threats as well.
 There is also the risk of getting hit by a car, which can happen in both urban areas and on country roads.
 A free roaming cat can also get caught in dangerous weather conditions, access poison or toxic substances, or become injured and physically unable to make it back home.

 No matter how “street-smart” your cat may be, there is always a possibility of your cat wandering too far from home, getting picked up by animal control in another area, or coming across a stranger with unkind intentions.
 Approximately 2 million pets are stolen every year, and sadly not every person is a cat person.

 Cats are still social creatures and need appropriate enrichment to live a happy and healthy life.
 Here are a few things you can do to make sure your cat is getting the enrichment needed to be safe and happy.

 - Put a cat tree by a window so they can view the great outdoors while remaining safely inside.

 - Create multiple levels of perches for jumping and exercising inside.

 - Set up a spot with cat grass and other treats, as well as different textures for your cat to enjoy.

 - Use both horizontal and vertical cat scratchers.